Organization and Significant Accounting Policies

 Basic income per share is computed using the weighted-average number of shares outstanding.
 Diluted income per share is computed using the weighted-average number of shares outstanding adjusted for the incremental shares attributed to the warrant issued in May 2009 to K Financing, LLC by the Company (the “Platinum Warrant”) and outstanding employee stock grants if such effects are dilutive.
 On September 11, 2017, the Platinum Warrant was exercised in full.

 The Company from time to time enters into contracts to perform projects in which governmental agencies agree to reimburse the Company for certain expenses incurred on the projects.
 The Company recognizes revenue from government grants when it is probable that the Company will comply with the conditions attached to the grant agreement and the grant proceeds will be received.
 Additionally, from time to time the Company receives interest free loans from governmental agencies in consideration of the Company making investments in operations in certain locations.
-As the loans are interest free, the Company records deferred grant income for the difference between the gross loan proceeds and the present value of the debt at the time the loan is issued.
+As the loans are interest free, the Company records deferred grant income for the difference between the gross loan proceeds and the present value of the debt at the time it is issued.
 The deferred grant income is amortized over the life of the loans.
-During the fiscal years ended March 31, 2020, 2019, and 2018, the Company recognized $1.6 million, $4.6 million, and $0.8 million respectively, as grant income within other (income) expense, net.
+During the fiscal years ended March 31, 2019 and 2018, the Company recognized $4.6 million and $0.8 million, respectively, as grant income within other (income) expense, net.

 Derivative Financial Instruments